Essential vocabulary

 That moment is addictive because it feels like you skipped months of learning.
 And to be fair, there is real value there.
 For the first time, PMs, designers, founders, QAs, and junior devs can turn an idea into something clickable without starting with project setup, boilerplate, or terminal anxiety.

 An app that opens in the browser can still have broken access rules, exposed secrets, fragile flows, unmaintainable code, odd dependencies, no tests, and an architecture that only works while the project is tiny.
-The flex is not generating something in 30 minutes.
-The flex is being able to maintain it tomorrow.

 What vibe coding is